lbdyck/whoson/README.md

  Also report on any other address spaces
  - find *custom* and follow instructions

+    Note that this option works from TSO/ISPF but fails under OMVS.

 Will also work as an OMVS Shell command.

 ## Installation